 - They suffer from a fear of the unknown, which includes the procedures used by dentists.

 At East Portland Dentistry, we strive to make every patient feel relaxed and comfortable during each visit.
-Drs.
-Arend and Rawley understand the concerns some of their patients have about visiting the dentist, and they’re willing to address these concerns in advance of any dental procedure.
+Dr. Arend understand the concerns some of their patients have about visiting the dentist, and they’re willing to address these concerns in advance of any dental procedure.

 For patients who suffer from dental anxiety, we suggest trying these tips to help you feel more comfortable and relaxed during your next visit.